Classic Shows is a long-standing organiser and operator of classic vehicle events having organised over 1,000 events since its inception in 1985.

 Favourite car: One of the gentlemen that regularly attends our events owns a beautiful Morris Van manufactured in 1969.
 So far this is my favourite classic car.

 Favourite Classic Shows venue: Without a doubt, my favourite venue is Capesthorne Hall.
 The backdrop of the country home and picturesque nature sets the scene for a perfect show!

 Favourite Classic Shows memory: My favourite memory is after the busy August bank holiday event at Thoresby Park when the staff were sat together on the grass conversing as that’s when I realised how lucky I was to be part of such an amazing team and working for a brilliant organisation.

-Best achievement: I would say that my best achievement has been my personal and professional development from starting this job in March to now, especially as I had to adapt my role to take on additional responsibilities when my lovely colleague went on maternity leave.
+Best achievement: I would say that my best achievement has been my personal and professional development from starting this job in March 2017 to now, especially as I have worked my way up to Office Manager & Executive Assistant in such a short time.

 About my role: I put together all of the materials required for Classic Shows throughout the year, such as the events list, the booking forms, floor plans, adverts and more.

 More about me: I studied graphic design at university.
 I also work on the graphic design elements for our sister company, the Manchester Bike Show.